raphnet/inlib/README.md

  - The using the larger North American Sports Pad
  - Add an optimised function to read Megadrive controllers in both ports in parallel
- - The implementation is probably too careful about not touching the other port's bits in port 3F (see inlib_port3F_last and the set of functinos...)
+ - The implementation is probably too careful about not touching the other port's bits in port 3F (see inlib_port3F_last and the related set of functions...)

 License